tilezen/go-tilepacks/README.md

     	Invert the Y-value of tiles to match the TMS (as opposed to ZXY) tile format.
   -mode string
-    	Valid modes are: disk, mbtiles. (default "mbtiles") -output string
+    	Valid modes are: disk, mbtiles. (default "mbtiles") -timeout int
-    	Path, or DSN string, to output files.
-DEPRECATED - please use -dsn instead.
-  -timeout int
     	HTTP client timeout for tile requests. (default 60) -url string